 The birth of a new baby is exciting and joyful and for most people is relatively straightforward.
 But a premature labour can be fraught with complications and difficulties, such as haemorrhages and foetal distress.

 In that event, specialist midwifery and obstetric care is needed to minimise and avoid the increased risks of complications that a premature baby can face.

-Many babies born prematurely can still recover and develop without any problems, because proper monitoring and care has been provided antenatally and during and after delivery.
-But as a Medical Negligence Solicitor and a former midwife myself, I am only too aware of the devastating impact a premature birth can have on both parents and babies if mistakes are made at any stage.
+Many babies born prematurely can recover and develop without any problems, because proper monitoring and care has been provided before, during and after delivery.
+But as a Medical Negligence Solicitors, we are only too aware of the devastating impact a premature birth can have on both parents and babies if mistakes are made at any stage.